COS UCA Job Catalog

 Requirements:

 • Must have taken COS 445 and gotten an A- or better.
-(If you have taken COS 445 and are interested in being a UCA, but did not earn an A- or better, feel free to reach out to Matt and/or Marcel to discuss).
+(If you have taken COS 445 and are interested in being a UCA, but did not earn an A- or better, feel free to reach out to Matt to discuss).

-• Must be available for a weekly 4:30PM-5:30PM staff meeting on Thursdays, in-person.
+• Must be available for a weekly 2-3PM staff meeting on Fridays, in-person.

 COS 448: Innovating Across Technology, Business, and Marketplaces #